A Mother’s Love in the Absence of Reciprocity

 Emotional detachment does mean:

-· You stop reopening wounds that never heal
+Choosing not to reopen wounds that never heal

 Love can exist without access.
-A mother may continue to love deeply even when she is no longer invited into her child’s daily life or emotional world.
-Love does not disappear simply because connection is limited.
+A mother may love deeply even when she is no longer invited into her child’s emotional world.
+Care can exist without pursuit.
+Sometimes, true care means stepping back—choosing not to chase, press, or reopen wounds—while still holding space for goodwill, prayer, and grace.

 How to Detach Without Guilt